-- CLO.1: Understand the captured data by using the relevant tools and focus on the involvement of layered approach in data transmission. - CLO.2: Enhance the analytical skills of the students to understand and simulate the working of TCP/IP reference model. - 1.
-Introduction of Cables, Network Devices: Hub, Switches, Router. - 2.
+- CLO.1: Understand the captured data by using the relevant tools and focus on the involvement of layered approach in data transmission. - CLO.2: Enhance the analytical skills of the students to understand and simulate the working of TCP/IP reference model.

+- 1. Introduction of Cables, Network Devices: Hub, Switches, Router. - 2.
 To design and perform IP addressing in network. - 3.
 To design and implement peer to peer connectivity and share resources. - 4.
-To design and implement a computer network demonstrating Star Topology. - Basic commands of Routers: hostname, password, Show Run, Show IP int brief, Assigning IP addresses to interfaces. - 6.
+To design and implement a computer network demonstrating Star Topology. - 5.
+Basic commands of Routers: hostname, password, Show Run, Show IP int brief, Assigning IP addresses to interfaces. - 6.
 To design and simulate Static Routing. - 7.
 To design and simulate Dynamic Routing: RIP V1 and RIP V2. - 8.
-To design and simulate routing with OSPF (Open Shortest Path First) in single area. - 9.
-To design and simulate EIGRP Routing. - 10.
-To create and implement ACL: Standard and Extended. - To design and implement NAT (Network Address Translation): Static, Dynamic, PAT. - 12.
-Simulate the transmission of ping messages over a network topology consisting of 6 nodes and find the number of packets dropped due to congestion. - 13.
-Simulate a three node point to point network with duplex links between them.
-Set queue size and vary the bandwidth and find number of packets dropped using NS2.
+To design and simulate routing with OSPF (Open Shortest Path First) in single area.

+- 9. To design and simulate EIGRP Routing. - 10.
+To create and implement ACL: Standard and Extended. - 11.
+To design and implement NAT (Network Address Translation): Static,

+Dynamic, PAT.